Discover the prettiest towns and villages in The Cotswolds.

 Although you won’t be able to visit the castle, there is another attraction worth seeing.
 Dr Dolittle’s house from the 1967 movie is located in Castle Combe and is well worth the visit – especially if you’re a fan of the movie.

 If not, the rows of picture-perfect medieval houses and other historic buildings are more than enough to keep you entertained.
+I imagine it will be magical if you are visiting the Cotswolds at Christmas.

 Where to Stay in Castle Combe – The Manor House Hotel and Golf Club